zmeers/ggparliament/paper/paper.md

 `ggparliament` has been designed with several key features in mind, including accessibility for academic researchers who may not want to learn how to visualize legislatures in JavaScript.
 It is also provides multiple layouts for different parliamentary systems, catering to researchers of various political systems. `ggparliament` items can be more complex than what we have detailed here, for e.g. one can split the data over numerous elections and facet the ggparliament object; this work is further explained in the package documentation.

-In this paper, we present an R package to plot legislatures, also known as parliament plots.
+In this paper we present an R package to plot legislatures, also known as parliament plots.
 Parliament plots provide summary statistics for the distribution of a legislature, allowing users to view the number of seats per party.
 In addition,`ggparliament` visualizes descriptive data about legislators or legislative districts, and election results.

 # References